 Name A unique name to identify the LDAP server.
-Name A unique hame to identify the LDAL Server.
 Server Name/IP IP address or FQDN of the LDAP server.
 Port The port for LDAP traffic.
 The default port is 389.
 Common Name Common name identifier of the LDAP server.
 Most LDAP servers use cn.
 Some servers use other common name identifiers such as uid.
 Distinguished Name Distinguished name used to look up entries on LDAP servers.
 The distinguished name reflects the hierarchy of LDAP database object classes above the common name identifier.
-Bind Type The type of binding for LDAP authentication: Simple Anonymous Bogulor Regular Username When the Bind Type is set to Regular, enter the user name.
+Bind Type The type of binding for LDAP authentication: SimpleAnonymousRegular Username When the Bind Type is set to Regular, enter the user name.
 Password When the Bind Type is set to Regular, enter the password.
 Enable Secure Connection Use a secure LDAP server connection for authentication.
 Protocol When Enable Secure Connection is selected, select LDAPS or STARTTLS.
 CA Certificate When Enable Secure Connection is selected, select a CA Certificate.